romayengineer/upwork_scrapper/README.md

 ```bash
 python main.py
 ```
-- Opens Chrome with your existing profile
+- Opens Chrome (headless or visible based on config)
 - Logs in via Google SSO if not already logged in
-- Searches for "python" jobs
+- Iterates through all keywords in `SEARCH_KEYWORDS`
-- Navigates through pages automatically until `MAX_PAGE_NUMBER` is reached
+- For each keyword, navigates through pages until `MAX_PAGE_NUMBER` is reached
+- Skips already processed jobs (optimization feature)
 - Stores jobs in `jobs.db`

 ### Word Frequency Analysis